View of transformers in the Electricity Building at the 1901 Pan-American Exposition, Buffalo, N.Y.

 Description

-An industrial exhibition hall interior featuring large machinery components.
+Interior views of the General Electric Company's industrial exhibition hall at the 1901 Pan-American Exhibition in Buffalo, N.Y.
+It featured a working display of large machinery components that transformed the electricity sent from Niagara Falls to the lower current needed on the exposition grounds.
+The "great nickel-steel ring" and the 18 step-down transformers are on display.
 A massive circular structure is positioned on the left, with smaller electrical machines displayed in the center.
 The walls are decorated with banners, including a visible General Electric (GE) emblem.

 Source